vitorlofonseca/NoiseraApi/README.md

 The scripts and configurations contained in this project are running on Amazon AWS.
 The following technologies are being used:

 + [AWS API Gateway](https://aws.amazon.com/api-gateway/), to manage API endpoints
-+ [AWS Lambda](https://aws.amazon.com/lambda/), containing all application policies and intermediates
++ [AWS Lambda](https://aws.amazon.com/lambda/), containing all application policies and integrations
 + [AWS RDS](https://aws.amazon.com/rds/), to store application data, like tryouts and his songs, schedules, band roles, and others
 + [AWS S3](https://aws.amazon.com/s3/), to store media associated with each song of tryout, like videos, sheets, and others